raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 ## Client configuration
 Before a Raspberry Pi will network boot, it needs to be booted from an SD card with a config option to enable USB boot mode.
 This will set a bit in the OTP (One Time Programmable) memory in the Raspberry Pi SoC that enables network booting.
 Once this is done, the SD card is no longer required.

-Install Raspbian Lite (or Raspbian with Raspberry Pi Desktop) on the SD card in the normal way [See here](../../../installation/installing-images/README.md).
+Install Raspbian Lite (or Raspbian with Raspberry Pi Desktop) on the SD card in the [usual way](../../../installation/installing-images/README.md).

 ### Program USB boot mode

 First, prepare the `/boot` directory with the latest boot files:

 ```bash
 sudo apt-get update && sudo apt-get upgrade
 ```

 Now, enable USB boot mode with the following command:

 ```bash
 echo program_usb_boot_mode=1 | sudo tee -a /boot/config.txt
 ```